Corionis/ELS/artifacts/document/command-line.md

 ELS uses a publish/subscribe conceptual model.
-ELS compares one or more libraries from a media publisher (the home media system) with those on a media subscriber (the back-up).
+ELS compares one or more libraries from a media subscriber (the back-up) with those on a media publisher (the home media system).
 ELS then synchronizes each subscriber library with the publisher.

 ELS has many options and ways of combining those to perform a wide variety of operations.

 ## Basic Command

-A basic back-up requires publisher and subscriber library or collection files and a targets file that describes where each library's new items will be copied to the subscriber.
+A basic back-up requires publisher and subscriber library or collection files and a targets file that describes the locations for each library's new content.

 Using the publish/subscribe paradigm ELS goes through the subscriber's libraries (subscriptions) looking for new items from the publisher.
 That is, the subscriber controls which libraries are backed-up to its storage.
-So different libraies from the media system could be backed-up to different family home computers on a LAN reducing the potential risk of loss and spreading-out the storage load.

 ### Library & Collection JSON Files

 Different options are available for specifying either a library file or collection file for the publisher and subscriber.

-A "library" file has basic information describing the media server and lists the libraries and their locations.
+A *"library"* file has basic information describing the media server and lists the libraries and their sources.
 It is the minimum required.

-A "collection" file also includes the individual items in each library, files and directories.
+A *"collection"* file also includes the individual items in each library, files and directories.

 If a library file is specified automatic scans of those library sources are performed.
 If a collection file is specified only the items in the file are used, no scans are performed.

-A library file may be edited by hand.
+A library file may be created by hand.
 Also, an add-on tool is available to generate a basic ELS library file from a [Plex Media Server](https://www.plex.tv), see the [ELS Plex Generator](https://github.com/GrokSoft/ELS-Plex-Generator).
 However ELS